 Baby boomers are at a vastly increased risk of experiencing hepatitis C than other generations.
 Some research suggests that 80 percent of people who have hepatitis C in the U.S. are baby boomers.

 Today, hepatitis C is mostly spread by sharing injectable drug equipment, but this has not always been the case.
 Research suggests that most of the baby boomers who have hepatitis C acquired the disease in hospitals, as a result of unsound medical practices.

 The association of hepatitis C with drug use is the source of a lot of stigma and misunderstanding.
 This stigma can be traumatic for people and may prevent them from seeking treatment or being tested for the disease.

 Because many baby boomers believe that hepatitis C is spread through the misuse of drugs and needles, they may not have any reason to think they are at risk.

 Although the stigma surrounding hepatitis C can be very harmful, it should not stand in the way of people seeking out testing and treatment.

-While hepatitis C treatments were once ineffective and inconvenient, modern treatments now offer a cure rate of up to 90 percent.
+While hepatitis C treatments were once ineffective and inconvenient, modern treatments now offer a

 It is essential for everyone in an at-risk group to understand that hepatitis C can be treated effectively by modern medicine.